eslint/eslint/docs/rules/object-curly-spacing.md

 * `"arraysInObjects": false` disallows spacing inside of braces of objects beginning and/or ending with an array element (applies when the first option is set to `always`)
 * `"objectsInObjects": true` requires spacing inside of braces of objects beginning and/or ending with an object element (applies when the first option is set to `never`)
 * `"objectsInObjects": false` disallows spacing inside of braces of objects beginning and/or ending with an object element (applies when the first option is set to `always`)
+* `"destructuringAssignments": true` requires spacing inside of braces of object destructuring assignments (applies when the first option is set to `never`)
+* `"destructuringAssignments": false` disallows spacing inside of braces of object destructuring assignments (applies when the first option is set to `always`)

 ### never